THE MAN, (SIR) CHIEF (HON.) LAWYER, SAMUEL LADOKE AKINTOLA (GCON) THE LAST PREMIER OF WESTERN REGION AND THE 13TH AARE ONA KAKANFO OF YORUBALAND

 “Samuel Ladoke Akintola (SLA) excelled in virtually all positions and posts he held from being a worker of Nigerian Baptist Convention, a newspaperman, a parliamentary, a leader of the opposition, and even when he was Premier of Western Nigeria.
 As a journalist he was behind the expulsion of a white man who called a Nigerian a monkey, as a parliamentarian, he moved the independence motion.
 He equally saw to the establishment of Islamic studies in the University of Ibadan.”

 Alfred Knight, an American based progressive Yoruba enthusiast also wrote: “Chief Akintola never betrayed anybody not to talk of the Yoruba nation.
 He stood his ground when the situation called for it.
 For every portfolio he was assigned, he excelled outstandingly.
 Chief Akintola made us know that no man is an island.
 He made us know that the political success of the old Western Region rested not on one man alone.
 It was on collective responsibility.

-For example the free education, it was not the brainwork of Awo.
-A minister from Ijebu-Igbo proposed it at the cabinet meeting, sold it to the party and was implemented.
+For example, the free education, it was not the brainwork of Awo.
+A minister from Ijebu-Igbo proposed it at the cabinet meeting, sold it to the party, and was implemented.
 But today, everybody talks as if it was Awolowo’s idea.
 When Chief Akintola was Minister of Education, he made sure University College Ibadan ranked amongst its equals.
-When he was health Minister and the University College Hospital was established, he made sure that all the facilities were fully established and meet world standard at that time.
+When he was health Minister and the University College Hospital was established, he made sure that all the facilities were fully established and meet world standards at that time.
 Tell me, have there been any addition to UCH since then?

 Samuel Ladoke Akintola (SLA), it is said, was the facilitator for the mass acceptance of the party in the West because of his proficiency and oratory prowess which till today has not been matched by any Nigeria.
 He was a leading light to the performance of the Action Group party in his days.